MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

     If you are prompted to deploy the model to a different region, use the default settings to do so.

-## Explore generative AI in Azure AI Foundry's chat playground
+## Explore generative AI in Foundry's chat playground

 1. After the project has been created, in the task pane on the left, select **Playgrounds**.

     >*Tip*: If necessary, expand the menu to read its contents by clicking on the top 'expand' icon.

-1. In Azure AI Foundry's Playgrounds page, select **Try the Chat playground**.
+1. In Foundry's Playgrounds page, select **Try the Chat playground**.
 Close any tips or quick start panes that are opened.

     The Chat playground is a user interface that enables you to try out building a chat application with different generative AI models.